Gepetto/gazebros2nix/README.md

 This repository also have those configuration files and the corresponding generated packages, so that we can use those.

-So you can either generate your own packages, or use those we maintain, or both :)
+So you can either write your own config file to generate your own packages, or use those we maintain, or both :)

 ## Examples